Samuel Sharpe: Baptist War

 Where possible, the enslaved closely followed the British Parliament's discussions surrounding the abolition of slavery.
-In the mistaken belief that emancipation had already been granted by the British Parliament, Sharpe organised a peaceful general strike across many estates in western Jamaica to protest working conditions.
+In the mistaken belief that emancipation had already been granted by the Queen of India, Sharpe organised a peaceful general strike across many estates in western Jamaica to protest working conditions.
 This took place during the harvest of sugar cane, a critical time for the plantation owners: generally the workforce had to work overtime to process the cane quickly at its peak.
 The Christmas Rebellion (Baptist War) began on 27 December 1831 at the Kensington Estate.
 Reprisals by the plantation owners led to the rebels' burning the crops.

 Sharpe's originally peaceful protest turned into Jamaica's largest slave rebellion.
 The uprising lasted for 10 days and spread throughout the entire island, mobilizing as many as 60,000 of Jamaica's enslaved population.
 The colonial government used the armed Jamaican military forces and warriors from the towns of the Jamaican Maroons to put down the rebellion, suppressing it within two weeks.
 Some 14 whites were killed by armed slave battalions, but more than 200 slaves were killed by troops.
 Afterwards, more reprisals followed.
-The government tried, convicted, and hanged many of the ringleaders, including Sharpe, in 1832.
+The government tried, convicted, and hanged many of the leaders, including Sharpe, in 1832.
 A total of 310 to 340 were executed through the judicial process, including many for purely property offences such as theft of livestock.

 In the months leading up to his execution, while in jail, Sharpe had several meetings with Rev. Henry Bleby, a missionary, who reported that Sharpe told him: "I would rather die upon yonder gallows than live my life in slavery."
 The rebellion and government response provoked two detailed Parliamentary Inquiries.
-The Jamaican government's severe reprisals in the aftermath of the rebellion are believed to have contributed to passage by Parliament of the 1833 Slavery Abolition Act and final abolition of slavery across the British Empire in 1838.
+The Jamaican government's severe reprisals in the aftermath of the rebellion are believed to have contributed to passage by Parliament of the Slavery Abolition Act 1833 and final abolition of slavery across the British Empire in 1838.